-The job interview process can be nerve-wrecking enough without the added stress of figuring out what to wear.
+The job interview process can be nerve-wracking enough without the added stress of figuring out what to wear.

-Yet, these pieces of fabric are effecting the decision process more than you may consciously realise.
+Yet, these pieces of fabric are affecting the decision process more than you may consciously realise.

 As soon as you walk through that door for the interview, within 7 seconds, the interviewee would have already subconsciously decided on whether you are right for the role or not, based on the way that you have chosen to present yourself.
 Harsh, but true.
 In fact, according to a study by Harvard University, they would have made 11 rapid-fire decisions within those 7 seconds, including whether you’re trustworthy (ie. Are you who you say you are?) and your professional desirability.

 Here are my A’s to the Q’s of three common questions I get asked when it comes to knowing what to wear to that all-important job chat.

 1. What are the staples to a good interview outfit?
 Do you think it should vary per job?

 The staples for a good job interview, not only vary per job, but per person.
 Traditionally, the common piece of advice given for a job interview outfit is to wear a suit, or black pants, a white blouse and a pair of court heels.
 However, these days, as company cultures change from strict, rigid environments, their dress codes are changing with them.
 Understanding the dress code for the job at that particular work that you’re applying for is necessary.

 For example, if the job you’re going for is a role in an office environment for a law firm, then it’s highly likely it will be a corporate dress code.
 So, a well-fitted blazer, flowing blouse, pencil skirt (or pants) and sharp shoes are great staples.